haskellfoundation/tech-proposals/proposals/0000-midstream-bindists.md

 ## Technical Content

-We propose here to create a joint project of "installation experience" developers to get funding and maintain all tooling bindists centrally and autonomically.

-This will allow:

-* greater quality assurance
-* good platform support, we want to support at least these consistently:
-* more bindists for uncommon linux distros
-* continuously updated and maintained bindists (including historical GHC versions)
-* actually working nightlies

-### Phase 1

-In Phase 1 we will build the entire Haskell toolchain autonomically.
+We propose here to start with the smallest step possible, to build the entire Haskell toolchain autonomically.
 The way this will be implemented is to start a central GitHub repository that builds bindists for releases of:

 - GHC